PhD in Engineering

 Yes, many students receive stipends through teaching assistantships, research assistantships, as well as research scholarships, fellowships, or grants.
 Funding availability varies by country and university.

-Do I need a master’s degree to apply for a PhD in engineering?
+Do I need a master’s degree to apply for a PhD in Engineering?

 Not if you want to apply for a direct PhD.
 Many countries permit direct entry into a PhD program with a bachelor’s degree.

-How important is choosing the right supervisor for a PhD in engineering?
+How important is choosing the right supervisor for a PhD in Engineering?

 Very important.
 The supervisor shapes your research focus, funding, lab environment, and publication opportunities.
 Applicants should assess compatibility before applying.